 Himmelman's Plume Moth (Geina tenuidactyla)

-Detailing the identifying qualities of the Himmelman's Plume Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Himmelman's Plume Moth.

 Updated: 7/18/2014; Authored By Staff Writer; Content ©www.InsectIdentification.org